-However, applying MARL to city traffic networks presents several key challenges.
-Traffic intersections do not operate independently: the queue discharge from one intersection becomes the inflow for downstream intersections, causing spatial–temporal dependencies across the network.
-If each agent optimizes signal timings in isolation, ignoring these couplings, it can lead to suboptimal or even adverse emergent behaviors (e.g., one intersection starving its neighbors or causing spillback).
-The multi-agent setting is inherently complex and partially observable from any single intersection’s perspective—each agent has a limited local view, and the environment’s dynamics become non-stationary as all agents learn concurrently.
-Ideally, a fully centralized controller would coordinate all intersections jointly, explicitly accounting for the state and flows of every other agent to optimize global performance \citep{Casas2017}; yet in practice it is computationally intractable at city scale due to huge joint state space and action space and imposes prohibitive latency and communication burdens \citep{8667868}.
-Conversely, a purely decentralized (independent) approach where each traffic light learns on its own lacks global optimality and may fail to resolve traffic network-level congestion patterns \citep{Bao2023}.
-In summary, pure centralized and pure decentralized solutions each have shortcomings.
-This recognition has driven researchers towards hybrid approaches that balance coordination and scalability, namely distributed-training decentralized-execution frameworks,encompassing a spectrum of training paradigms that vary in their degree of centralization—from fully centralized to fully decentralized. \citep{Noaeen2022,saadi2025survey}.
+However, applying MADRL to traffic networks presents several key challenges.
+Traffic flow dynamics are inherently interdependent, as the chosen action of an agent at one intersection influences the traffic congestion at neighboring intersections.
+This results in cascade effect, where the queue discharge from one intersection becomes the inflow for downstream intersections.
+This interaction creates complex spatial-temporal dependencies across the entire network.
+If each agent optimizes signal timings independently, it can lead to suboptimal or even adverse emergent behaviors (e.g., one intersection starving its neighbors or causing spillback).
+The multi-agent setting is partially observable from any single intersection’s perspective.
+Each agent has a limited local view, and the environment’s dynamics become non-stationary as all agents learn concurrently.
+Ideally, a fully centralized controller would coordinate all intersections jointly, explicitly accounting for the state and flows of every other agent to optimize global performance \citep{Casas2017}.
+Yet in practice it is computationally intractable and not scalable at city scale due to the huge joint state and action spaces.
+It also imposes significant latency and communication overhead \citep{8667868}.
+Conversely, a purely decentralized approach where each traffic light learns on its own lacks global optimality and may fail to resolve traffic network-level congestion patterns \citep{Bao2023}.
+In summary, pure centralized and pure decentralized solutions each have drawbacks.
+This observation has driven researchers towards hybrid approaches that balance coordination and scalability, namely distributed-training decentralized-execution frameworks, covering a spectrum of training paradigms that vary in their degree of centralization, from fully centralized to fully decentralized \citep{Noaeen2022,saadi2025survey}.